144th Airlift Squadron: Worldwide airlift

-In 1975, the 144th gaining command was changed from the Alaskan Air Command (AAC) to the Military Airlift Command (MAC) as part of the "Total Force" concept.
+In 1975, the 144th's gaining command was changed from Alaskan Air Command to Military Airlift Command as part of the "Total Force" concept.
 After 16 years operating C-123's, the squadron converted to the C-130E Hercules aircraft.
 The first of eight four-engine Vietnam veteran turboprops was received in early 1976, and the 144th became equipped for a truly global mission.
 Their range, speed, and airlift capabilities were more than double those of the C-123's they replaced.

 With its new C-130s, the 176th Group began participating in the Total Force almost immediately, flying to Panama, West Germany, South Korea and elsewhere to support U.S. military and humanitarian missions.
-It also began taking on greater responsibilities in the annual Brim Frost joint force exercises, and took part in the "Red Flag" war games program at Nellis AFB, Nevada.
+It also began taking on greater responsibilities in the annual Brim Frost joint force exercises, and took part in the Red Flag war games program at Nellis Air Force Base, Nevada.

 All this new activity would require a stronger support infrastructure, and in 1977 Alaska Air National Guard kicked off one of its largest construction projects ever.
-More than $3 million was invested in a new composite maintenance building, an aerospace ground equipment (AGE) support building and a new petroleum operations facility on Kulis AGB.
+More than $3 million was invested in a new composite maintenance building, an aerospace ground equipment support building and a new petroleum operations facility on Kulis.

 In July 1983, the 144th again updated aircraft, this time converting to brand new C-130H2 Hercules aircraft directly from the factory.
 The new aircraft has even longer range and more speed than the "E" model, essential to the unit's growing worldwide mission commitment.
-In mid-1992, the squadron was re-designated as the 144th Airlift Squadron and gained by the Pacific Air Forces (PACAF).
-Shortly thereafter, the unit upgraded in the Enhanced Station Keeping System (E-SKE) to enable it to fly formation in the weather.
+In mid-1992, the squadron was re-designated as the 144th Airlift Squadron and gained by Pacific Air Forces (PACAF).
+Shortly thereafter, the unit upgraded in the Enhanced Station Keeping System to enable it to fly formation in the weather.